johnmcfarlane/papers/c++/error-handling.md

 ### Type Safety is King

-As if it needed repeating, the best time to prevent problems is early.
-To that end, the program developer must use the type system to their advantage.
-Well written APIs mean that most bugs do not survive compilation.
+Well-written APIs mean that most bugs do not survive compilation.
 Here we see `std::span` used to encapsulate the program's implicitly-bound input parameters.